 The right to receive such royalty revenue shall be extended to the inventor(s) in the event that the inventor is no longer an employee or student of the University.
 Such right shall also accrue to the estate of the inventor(s).
-Inventor(s) and/or their successors or assigns shall have the responsibility to provide the Office of Technology Development of the respective campuses with all the necessary information to make payments to the appropriate parties, including without limitation, current addresses; provided, failure to keep the University so informed shall permit the University to hold all such revenue for such parties for a reasonable time or until the lawful beneficiaries make claim thereto.
+Inventor(s) and/or their successors or assigns shall have the responsibility to provide the Office of Technology Development of the respective campuses with all the necessary information to make payments to the appropriate parties, including without limitation, to hold all such revenue for such parties for a reasonable time or until the lawful beneficiaries make claim thereto.

 The University Vice President for Technology Development shall establish and maintain a Growth Fund for each originating campus to be used to stimulate general intellectual property disclosures as well as technology development and transfer.
 The fund will be used to further stimulate researchers on each campus to make proposals when there is a need for additional funding to provide prototypes, additional research results, and/or "gap" funding to keep a program in place during transition.
 Those accessing the Growth Fund will be expected to repay the Growth Fund at a target rate of two times the amount awarded from the Growth Fund.
 This fund will be administered under guidelines consistent with the research and scholarly missions of the University in consultation with the University Patent Committee.
-The Health Sciences Center Senior Vice President and Provost will confer with the University Vice President for Technology Development prior to the Senior Vice President and Provost's allocation of funds.
-If the University Vice President for Technology Development does not approve of the proposed allocation, the proposed allocation will be submitted to the President for final approval or disapproval.
+The Health Sciences Center Senior Vice President and Provost will confer with the University Vice President for Technology Development for Technology Development does not approve of the proposed allocation, the proposed allocation will be submitted to the President for final approval or disapproval.